 It’s natural to wonder how much flexibility and strength can be gained when starting Essentrics.
-As with any exercise, it’s good to have sense of realistic gains.
+As with any goal, it’s good to have realistic gains.
 Let’s start with flexibility.
-If you’ve never been able to touch your toes, you likely still won’t.
-You can, however, dramatically improve your range of motion and mobility.
+If you’ve never been able to touch your toes, you still won’t.
+You can, however, dramatically improve your range of motion.
 The average person can gain 60-75% of their flexibility back.
 That is a life-changing percentage!

 Flexibility is determined by an individual’s muscle to tendon ratio.
 The longer your muscle, the greater your degree of potential flexibility.
-Some of this is genetically predetermined, some of it is lifestyle related.
-Regardless, after a couple of months, everyone experiences a significant to astonishing degree of increased flexibility.
+Some of this is genetically determined, some of it is lifestyle related.
+Regardless, everyone experiences a significant to astonishing degree of increased flexibility.

-If, after a few months of Essentrics training, you’re still experiencing stiffness, pain, or lack of flexibility, chances are it’s not due to your muscles or tendons.
+If, after a few months, you’re still experiencing stiffness, pain, or lack of flexibility, chances are it’s not your muscles or tendons.
 It’s likely your connective tissue.
 Luckily, this is where Essentrics shines.

-At first it can be difficult to discern between fascia stiffness and muscle shortness or injury.
-One clue that the “issue in the tissue” is that typical pain relief measures like ice, heat and ibuprofen won’t work.
-Loosening congealed, stuck fascia is the only solution that will provide relief.
-The slow, circular movement of Essentrics is suited to do just that.
+One clue that the “issue is in the tissue” is that typical pain relief measures like ice, heat and ibuprofen won’t work.
+Loosening stuck fascia is the only solution and the slow, circular movement of Essentrics is suited to do just that.

 Strength + Flexibility = Power

-In order to slow down and reverse the aging process, we need to have both flexible and strong muscles.
-This means we have to do a combination of strength and flexibility exercises.
-When you do, at the very least, expect to double your current level of power and endurance.
+In order to slow down and reverse the aging process, we need to have flexible and strong muscles.
+This requires a combination of strength and flexibility exercises.
+When you work the body this way, expect to double your current level of power and endurance.